 Remember last year when I asked Peco about the DCC turntable motor that was slated for release in 2016, and they told me it would be released later in 2017?
 Well, it wasn’t released in 2017.
 When I asked them about it more recently they told me they were having some technical difficulties with the indexing, but assured me that it was slated for release in 2018.
 They thanked me for my patience.

 I do have patience, but I’ve come to realize that I don’t have much faith in Peco’s ability to manufacture a motor that will work well.
 Judging by the prototype, there will be modifications necessary to mount the motor directly to the underside of the turntable.
-Also, the motor probably has a gearbox, which probably has plastic gears, and that means it will not be very accurate (especially an earlier model, while the kinks are being worked out).
+Also, the motor probably has a gearbox, which probably has plastic gears, and that means it will probably not be very accurate.

 So, I reached out to my brother-in-law and told him what I needed to do, and asked him to guide me through the hardware and software setup of an Arduino-based, DCC-interfaced turntable motor.
-He knows far more than I do about circuitry and programming–it’s what he does for a living.
+He knows far more than I do about circuitry and programming.

 After a few days he gave me a shopping list:

 - Adafruit Motor Shield